-As it is my recommendation every time we visit a new place I suggest you learn a bit of Japanese culture, its history, traditions, and some basic phrases.
+As is my recommendation every time we visit a new place, I suggest you learn a little about Japanese culture, its history, customs, and some basic phrases.

-In Japan, there are many Buddhist temples, where the same rules of respect apply.
+In Japan, there are many Buddhist temples.
+If you visit any, the same rules of respect apply.

-Tokyo is a pretty safe city, I had to see in the time of Hanami a Japanese man quite drunk lying on the ground of Ueno Park, with his iPhone in hand in full view.
+Tokyo is a fairly safe city.
+One day during hanami, I saw a Japanese man quite drunk lying on the ground of Ueno Park.
+He was holding his iPhone in full view.

-I don’t know how long it had been there, but I started to think if this had happened in my country… would the iPhone remained in his hand?
+I don’t know how long he had been like this.
+But, I began to think, if that had been in Latin America … would the iPhone remained in his hand?
+Probably not.

 The city of Tokyo is huge!
-And the easiest thing to do so you don’t go crazy is to split it into divide it into sections and start planning from there what we are going to do.
-This is because moving through several areas that are not close to one other can be too tiring to include in a single day.
+The simplest thing not to go crazy is to divide it into sections and from there plan what we are going to do.
+Getting around several areas that are not close to each other can be too tiring to include in a single day.

-For example, dedicate yourself to the North Zone one day and to the West zone another day, so to speak.
+For example, dedicate yourself to the northern zone one day and the western zone another, so to speak.

 Asakusa District is characterized by an atmosphere that will make you feel like you traveled back in time to another era.

-One of the main attractions of the area is the Senso-ji temple dating from the 7th century and is the oldest in Tokyo and one of the most important.
+One of the main attractions of the area is the Senso-ji temple.
+It dates from the 7th century and is the oldest in Tokyo, as well as one of the most important.

 What to see: